mazeto/minisc/README.md

-## MISC - Minimal Instruction Set Computing
+## MINISC - Minimal Instruction Set Computing

     .3v   data
       | ||||||||
       ##########
-      # miscpu #
+      # minisc #
       ##########
       | ||||||||
     gnd   addr

-The MISC architecture is a fictional Turing Machine, that ships with an emulator written in C. A MISC CPU have:
+The MINISC architecture is an emulator written in C, of a fictional minimal Von Neumann Turing Machine.
+A MINISC CPU have:

+- 4 internal registers.
 - 8 data pins.
 - 8 address pins.
 - one pin for .3 Volts input.
 - ground pin.

 It can address up to 256 bytes, with no bank switching.
-The MISC CPU don't have I/O ports, but it can interface with external devices via shared RAM.
-Although thread-locking wasn't implemented yet.
+The MINISC CPU don't have I/O ports, but it can interface with external devices via shared RAM.

 ### Instruction Layout